Let’s Talk Managed Mobility!

 What is Mobile Cloud App?

-Mobile cloud apps are very similar to the web-based applications.
+Mobile cloud apps are very similar to web-based applications.
 These apps run on servers that are external to the mobile device and the mobile cloud apps require the use of the browser on the mobile device in order to display and use the app UI.
-The data transfer between mobile cloud app and the mobile device is commonly done using JSON-over-HTTP.
+Generally the cloud application development experts transfer the data between mobile cloud app and the mobile device is commonly done using JSON-over-HTTP.

 Mobile cloud apps may not be required to download or install on the mobile devices.
 Users can view the mobile cloud app in the browser window on the remote device.
 The Internet is the basic requirement for running the mobile cloud devices.